-Schools should share information about the nutritional content of meals with parents and students.
+Upon request schools may share information about the nutritional content of meals with parents and students.
 Such information could be made available on menus, a website, on cafeteria menu boards, placards, or other point-of-purchase materials.

 Breakfast

 To ensure that all children have breakfast, either at home or at school, in order to meet their nutritional needs and enhance their ability to learn: